 This event has been declared an Unusual Mortality Event (UME).

 Causes of the Minke Whale UME

 Full or partial necropsy examinations were conducted on more than 60% of the whales.
-Preliminary findings in several of the whales have shown evidence of human interactions or infectious disease.
+Preliminary findings in several of the whales have shown evidence of human interactions or infectious diseases.
 These findings are not consistent across all of the whales examined, so more research is needed.

-As part of the UME investigation process, NOAA is assembling an independent team of scientist to coordinate with the Working Group on Marine Mammal Unusual Mortality Events to review the data collected, sample stranded whales, and determine the next steps for the investigation.
+As part of the UME investigation process, NOAA is assembling an independent team of scientists to coordinate with the Working Group on Marine Mammal Unusual Mortality Events to review the data collected, sample stranded whales, and determine the next steps for the investigation.

 Report a Stranding

-The most important step members of the public can take to assist investigators is to immediately report any sightings injured or stranded whales (dead or alive).
+The most important step members of the public can take to assist investigators is to immediately report any sightings of injured or stranded whales (dead or alive).
 Make the report by calling the Greater Atlantic Marine Mammal Stranding Hotline at (866) 755-6622, the Southeast Marine Mammal Stranding Hotline at (877) 433-8299.
 You can also contact the U.S. Coast Guard on VHF Channel 16.
 Do not approach or touch injured or dead marine mammals.